ionic-team/ionic-docs/docs/api/searchbar.md

 Searchbars represent a text field that can be used to search through a collection.
 They can be displayed inside of a toolbar or the main content.

 A Searchbar should be used instead of an input to search lists.
 A clear button is displayed upon entering input in the searchbar's text field.
 Clicking on the clear button will erase the text field and the input will remain focused.
-A cancel button can be enabled which will clear the input and lose the focus upon click.

 ## Basic Usage